tjhooper1/portfolio/README.md

 A simple static site used as my portfolio.
-This portfolio is mostly used to showcase various projects and direct possible employers and clients to my social pages
+This portfolio is mostly used to showcase various projects and direct possible employers and clients to my social pages.

+Employers are encouraged to contact me.